-Promotion of a responsible serving of alcoholic drinks
+Promotion of a responsible serving of alcoholic drinks in all our events

 Campari Group is member of 43 trade organizations and social aspect organizations in 21 countries

 RESPONSIBLE SOURCING

 The Group's focus on ensuring and developing good business practices applies to its suppliers and distributors as well as its own activities and business units.
 Campari Group is increasingly committed to making responsible sourcing an integral part of its processes.